itoledoc/Project2/README.md

   with functions related mainly to the task of parsing an xml file and rendering into a json file.

+* [OpenStreetMapdatawranglingwithMongoDb.pdf][2]: The PDF with the report for Project 2.

 [1]: https://www.udacity.com/course/progress#!/c-ud032-nd
+[2]: ../master/OpenStreetMapdatawranglingwithMongoDb.pdf